 Going back to school as an adult learner certainly adds a bit of chaos into your life.
 Juggling work, family and schoolwork is possible but it requires some diligent schedule management.
 In my case, I chose not to work while in Gerontology school knowing that it would be difficult to devote my attention to both.
 To be honest, it wasn’t a difficult decision seeing that my previous career was no longer fulfilling.
 It wasn’t adding any value to my education and my newfound passion, therefore, I cut it from the roster.
 I traded the stress of a job I no longer enjoyed for the exhilaration of living off my life savings – kind of scary but exciting at the same time.

 Ask yourself, what needs to be done this week and what do I want to do this week?
 Since I already committed to going back to school, that tops my list.
-My daytime hours are set aside for schoolwork and the rest of the time is split between family and personal time.
+My daytime hours are set aside for schoolwork.
+The rest of the time is split between family and personal time.

 I find moments throughout the day and week to shut everything off and just “be”.
 It’s time that I have purposely built into my schedule, so I don’t feel guilt or panic.
 My textbooks, computer, social media and music are put in a ‘time out’ because I need time to absorb what I’ve read and let my creative brain resurface again.
 These pauses consist of meditation, good old house cleaning or going for a walk in the park – any activity that allows my mind to wander.
 These breaks allow me to reflect and internalize the course material.
 Sometimes the reflections are emotionally taxing so some breaks are longer than others and that’s okay.